Reach Mobile Cell Phone Plans Review

 You’ve got four different plans to choose from, and the data ranges from 3 GB a month to unlimited data.

-It’s a $10 to $15 jump between every data plan, maxing out at $60 a month for the unlimited plan.
+It’s a $10 to $15 jump between every data plan, maxing out at around $65 a month for the unlimited plan (not factoring in any promo discounts).
 Reach tends to be a few dollars more expensive than other MVNOs, which makes sense considering the charitable aspect.

 How much data do I use?